jwharm/java-gi/website/docs/index.md

 JAR files with the Javadoc and source code, to use offline in your IDE, are available from [JitPack.io](https://jitpack.io/#jwharm/java-gi/v0.5.1).

+## Example apps

+You can find example applications in the [java-gi-examples repository](https://github.com/jwharm/java-gi-examples).

 ## Contributing

 To build Java-GI for yourself, make changes, or use Java-GI to generate bindings for other (GObject-Introspection based) libraries, follow the instructions [here](https://jwharm.github.io/java-gi/generate/).
 Please log issues, questions and requests on [Github](https://github.com/jwharm/java-gi).